scalastic/scalastic.github.io/_posts/2021-04-13-install-kubernetes.markdown

 And that's when you get into trouble.

-In this article I'm going to show you how to succesfully install a Kubernetes platfom on your local machine particulary on macOS.
+In this article I'm going to show you how to succesfully install a complete Kubernetes platform on your local machine particulary on macOS.

 > info "Source code"